Spiderman, Spiderman, does whatever a spider can…

 Although spiders have 4 eyes, they don’t have the best eyesight.
 So, guess what they rely on to aid in their survival?
 That’s right — spider senses.

-Okay, okay, so the psychic powers of spiders hasn’t quite been scientifically tested.
+Okay, okay, so the psychic powers of spiders haven’t quite been scientifically tested.
 However, they do have some surprising mechanisms that aid in their sensory ability.

 A real spider’s sense could more accurately be described as “hyper-awareness.”
 A spider’s long, thin hairs, trichobothria, give them hyper-aware abilities.
 Each strand is attached to nerve cells, making them far more sensitive than normal hair.